shsagir/play-area-sync/docs/mysql.md

 reviewed:      2016-07-25
 title:         All about MySQL
 naviTitle:     MySQL
 lead:          PHP + MySQL is a classic.
-Access and configure the most common database on fortrabbit.
+Access & configure the common database on fortrabbit.

 group:         Components